 Kirkland HOV Direct Access Project

-DEA provided architectural and structural engineering services in support of more comprehensive project that provided for various improvements along I-405 near the city of Kirkland, Wash.
-The project involved the careful coordination with Sound Transit signing staff and the WSDOT bridge design team.
+DEA provided architectural and structural engineering services in support of a comprehensive project that provided for various improvements along I-405 near the city of Kirkland, Washington.
+The project involved coordination with Sound Transit signing staff and the Washington State Department of Transportation bridge design team.

-The architectural improvements included the design and documentation of 1,000 linear feet of covered walkway along a new overpass structure, and several mass transit in-line flyerstop structures, the first in the nation, located on the new I-405-HOV direct access ramps.
+The architectural improvements included the design and documentation of 1,000 linear feet of covered walkway along a new overpass structure, and several mass transit in-line flyerstop structures, the first in the nation, located on the new I-405 High Occupancy Vehicle (HOV) direct access ramps.
 Additionally, several metro and city of Kirkland bus shelters were provided.

 This was the first DEA-led project to use ProjectWise, an internet-based network, enabling multiple DEA offices, state and transit agencies, and subconsultants to work on the same network.